bc2mighty/postgres-tree/Readme.md

 ```
 npm run start:dev
 ```
 Download a sample postman collection to make calls to the REST APIs provided in this project here [Postman Doc](Event_Management.postman_collection.json).
-Ensure you replace the root URL in the postman requests with the URL that the application is running on.
-There are postman examples with sample responses in each request
+Import this collection into your Postman Desktop Application and ensure you replace the root URL in the postman requests with the URL that the application is running on.
+There are postman examples with sample responses in each request.

 ## Architecture
 1. Database Schema